hazelcast/hazelcast-nodejs-client/README.md

 In order to use Hazelcast Node.js Client, we first need to setup an IMDG cluster.

-### Setting up an IMDG cluster
+### Setting Up an IMDG Cluster
 There are multiple ways of starting an IMDG cluster easily.
 You can run standalone IMDG members by downloading and running jar files from the website.
 You can embed IMDG members to your Java projects.
 The easiest way is to use [hazelcast-member tool](https://github.com/hazelcast/hazelcast-member-tool) if you have brew installed in your computer.
 We are going to download jars from the website and run a standalone member for this guide.

-#### Running standalone jars
+#### Running Standalone Jars
-Go to https://hazelcast.org/download/ and download `.zip` or `.tar` distribution.
+Go to https://hazelcast.org/download/ and download `.zip` or `.tar` distribution of Hazelcast IMDG.
 Decompress the contents into any directory that you want to run IMDG members from.
-Change into the directory that you decompressed hazelcast content.
+Change into the directory that you decompressed the Hazelcast content.
 Go into `bin` directory.
 Use either
 `start.sh` or `start.bat` depending on your operating system.
 Once you run the start script, you should see IMDG logs on the terminal.
 Once you see some log similar to the following, your 1-member cluster is ready to use:
 ```